-This course provides opportunity for students to develop knowledge, skills, process and understanding of medical terminology.
+This course develops knowledge, skills, process and understanding of medical terminology.
 (3 units)

 DI 30 - ANATOMY AND PHYSIOLOGY

 This course provides a basic study of the structure and function of the human body.
 Upon completion, students should be able to demonstrate basic understanding of the fundamental principles of anatomy and physiology.
 (3 units) Prerequisite: SCI 31